d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ## Version 1.8.5

-This version is sent for approval and release on Apple Mac Store 21 December 2019
+This version is approved for release on Apple Mac Store 22 December 2019.

 - a few bugfixes
 - cleanup of GUI